 All rides are open, but many of the shows are not available, such as Indiana Jones Epic Stunt Spectacular, Voyage of the Little Mermaid and the Jedi Training experience.
 However, Frozen Sing-Along Celebration and Beauty and the Beast — Live are open.
 Wonderful World of Animation returned as of Aug.
 1. Other nighttime entertainment Fantasmic! and Star Wars: A Galactic Spectacular remain temporarily suspended.

 Character Experiences at Disney's Hollywood Studios

 We've been loving the character cavalcades and boat cruises at other Disney World parks, and we also really enjoyed the motorcades for the Hollywood Studios' reopening!
 Instead of traditional meet and greets, you'll be able to spot Disney's very own stars and celebrities strut down Hollywood Boulevard.
-There are three separate motorcades with different characters:
+There are two motorcades with different characters:

 - Mickey & Friends Motorcade: Mickey, Minnie, Donald Duck, Daisy, Pluto and Chip 'n' Dale

 - Pixar Motorcade: Mr. Incredible, Elastigirl, Edna Mode, Sulley, Green Army Soldiers, Woody, Jessie and Buzz Lightyear